csdms/bmi/docs/source/bmi.getter_setter.rst

 that a model exposes through its BMI
 (see :ref:`get_input_var_names` and :ref:`get_output_var_names`).

-A *getter* is a function called to get a variable from your model's *state*.
+A *getter* is a function called to get a variable from a model's *state*.
 A model's state variables typically change with each time step, so getters are called to get current values.

-A *setter* is a function called to change/overwrite a variable in your model's state.
+A *setter* is a function called to change/overwrite a variable in a model's state.
 A setter may impose restrictions on how a state variable can be changed or check the new data for validity.